 Junior year is the time to shine before students apply to college.
 It’s the last full academic year of grades a university will receive before deciding to accept or reject a student.
 Students may elect to take their most challenging course load during their junior year to show colleges that they’re capable of academic rigor.

 Some students may be enrolled in advanced placement (AP) courses.
-AP classes give college students the chance to tackle college-level material, while still in high school.
+AP classes give high school students the chance to prepare for college by tackling college-level material, while still in high school.
 At the end of an AP course, students can choose to take the AP exams.
 Scores from those tests may grant students college credits, so they can skip out of basic courses in their first years on campus.

 Junior year can be an academic step-up for high school students if they decide to take advanced classes.
 In addition to harder classes, there’s a pressure to get good grades in them, because it can be an indicator of performance for colleges.

 On top of AP tests, juniors have more key tests to prepare for.
 Each test comes with its own strategies and approaches, meaning specialized study and prep.
 A junior might prepare for and take these tests during the year: